BA Film and French (2LK6)

 You will study film alongside French language, history and culture units, choosing from a wide range of options that allow you to pursue your own interests.

 You will spend your third year abroad on a study of work placement in a French-speaking country, refining your language skills and cultural understanding.
-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit Centre for Study Abroad.